-The Copenhagen Bioscience PhD Programme recruits approximately sixteen outstanding candidates per year to launch their careers in a world-class biomedicine and biotechnology research environment.
+The Copenhagen Bioscience PhD Programme recruited approximately sixteen outstanding candidates per year from 2016-2022 to launch their careers in a world-class biomedicine and biotechnology research environment.

 Applicants must have received their university degrees from outside Denmark or hold a Danish degree and have significant full-time research experience from outside Denmark.
 Full details of the eligibility requirements are found at the application webpage.